 How you add the oil to the pan can actually have an impact on how the pancakes will turn out.
 This might seem like a weird thing at first, but you’ll understand once you dig into the details.

-If you were to pour oil into the pan after each pancake you cook, then the oil would pool up in the pan at certain spots.
-This actually causes the pancakes to cook unevenly and it could possibly cause the pancakes to burn because you won’t quite get the results that you want.
+If you were to pour oil into the pan after each pancake you cook, the oil would pool up in the pan at certain spots.
+This actually causes the pancakes to cook unevenly and it could possibly cause them to burn because you won’t quite get the results that you want.